Pure or familial hypercholesterolemia is a condition in which a genetic anomaly causes high cholesterol levels.

 If a person has FH or a parent with the condition, they should also seek testing for the rest of their family.

 A parent with FH has a 50% chance of passing the condition on to a child.
 Genetic counselors can help an individual examine their risk more closely.

 Older relatives might also have FH without being aware.
 According to the FH Foundation, only 10% of all people born with the condition know that they have it.

-People of certain ethnicities have a higher risk of developing FH.
-These include:
+People of certain ethnicities have a

 - Ashkenazi Jews